alanng10/class-lang/Docue/Article/Plat/a.md

 Binary modules layer on top of System in the arch.

-Class compiler modules layer on top of Text modules and Binary modules in the arch.
+Class compiler modules layer on top of List modules, Text modules and Binary modules in the arch.

 Page modules layer on top of Storey modules and Class compiler modules in the arch.